andrewjamesford/notebooks-python/README.md

     ```

+## Contributing

+Contributions are welcome!
+Please submit a pull request with your improvements and additions.

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License.
+This project is licensed under the MIT License.